Kaliumhexacyanoferrat/GenHTTP.Website/content/documentation/content/concerns/compression.md

 If you would like to adjust this setting, you can use the `.Level()` function of the builder.

-If the content served by your application is rather static and does rarely change, consider the usage of the [server caching](../server-caching/) mechanism.

 ## Custom Algorithms

 To add a custom compression algorithm to the server, you can implement the